status-im/nimbus-eth1/portal/docs/the_fluffy_book/docs/architecture.md

     id2(PortalNode) --> id10(Discv5Protocol)
 ```

-When Fluffy starts it runs an instance of `PortalNode` which manages the `Discv5Protocol`, `BeaconNetwork`, `HistoryNetwork` and `StateNetwork` instances.
+When `nimbus_portal_client` starts it runs an instance of `PortalNode` which manages the `Discv5Protocol`, `BeaconNetwork`, `HistoryNetwork` and `StateNetwork` instances.
 There is a single instance of each of these components and each of the subnetwork instances can be enabled/disabled depending on the startup configuration selected.
 The `PortalNode` instance includes everything needed to participate in the Portal network to enable storage of offered content and serving content requests from other Portal nodes.
-It may become part of a library in the future which would allow other projects to easily embed an instance of Fluffy in their codebase.
+It may become part of a library in the future which would allow other projects to easily embed an instance of `nimbus_portal_client` in their codebase.

 The `RpcHttpServer` and `RpcWebSocketServer` enable serving JSON-RPC requests from Portal network over HTTP and WebSocket respectively.
-These RPC servers depend on the Fluffy EVM (`AsyncEvm`) in order to implement the various endpoints which require asyncronous transaction execution while fetching state from the Portal network.
+These RPC servers depend on the `nimbus_portal_client` EVM (`AsyncEvm`) in order to implement the various endpoints which require asyncronous transaction execution while fetching state from the Portal network.

 ## Portal subnetworks